Procurement is the acquisition of goods and/or services in terms of the 5 Rs:

 - Right Time: at the right time

-- Right Place: in the right place for the direct benefit or use of any organization.
+- Right Place: in the right place for the direct benefit or use of the organization.

 The Purchasing Unit in Oando is responsible for buying consumables and fixed assets to all departments and entities in the Oando group.

-In November 2007, the company recently automated its purchasing function by introducing Oracle application.
+In November 2007, the company automated its purchasing function by introducing Oracle application.

 The key benefits of the new application include the following:

 - Better price negotiations

 - Central control of inventory

 - Standardization of our processes in line with best practices all over the world